Monstera deliciosa (Swiss Cheese Plant) Indoor Care, Propagation, Common Problems

 Position the set up in a well-lit spot and change the water every 5-7 days.

-Once adequate roots have developed, plant the cutting in soil and place in a well-lit shaded place.
+Once adequate roots have developed, plant the cutting in soil and place in a well-lit, warm place to enhance rooting.

-Allow the new Monstera deliciosa to be well established before transplanting after which routine care can begin.
+Allow the new Monstera deliciosa to be well established before transplanting after which you can begin routine care.

 How to propagate Monstera deliciosa by air layering